facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.repro-bug-ref-mutable-range.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: Scope@0(1:21) ProgramBlockSubtree@1(16:23)
+Items overlap but are not nested: 1:21(16:23)
 ```